almargolis/OpenCV_InversePerspective/README.md

 * Edit variable fn at the bottom of the source file with the path to your image file.

 * Launch the program.
-You should your image in the window with the sliders.
+You should see your image in the window with the sliders.

-* Choose an area of the image that has two edges converging on the horizon.
+* Choose an area of the image that has two edges converging toward the horizon.
 Modify the red perspective box to model that convergence.
 For robotics, that will typically be a trapezoid fitted between lane lines.
 As in my example.